Archbishop Michael Kelly, the fourth Archbishop of Sydney founded St Gabriel's School.

 1972 Golden Jubilee of St Gabriel’s was celebrated.

 1973 The School changed from a residential day school for deaf boys to a co-educational day school.
+The first female students were admitted in 1973.

 1976 An integration program was introduced where students attended St Gabriel's in the morning and their local mainstream school for the afternoon.
 The Early Intervention Unit (EIU) was established.